 If someone successfully helps you kill the monster, discard it, draw Treasures (see Rewards, below), and follow any special instructions on the monster card.
-You level up for each slain monster.
-Your helper does not go up any levels . . . unless he's an Elf, in which case he gains one level for each monster slain.
+You level up for each monster killed in combat.
+Your helper does not go up any levels.
 You draw the Treasure cards, even if it was your helper's special ability that defeated the monster, and distribute them according to the agreement you reached.